OrdinaryMagician/aliceos-kernel/README.md

 ## Requirements

 Building and linking requires the following:
- - Clang
+ - clang (gcc currently does not work)
- - NASM
+ - nasm
- - Zsh
+ - zsh
- - GNU binutils
+ - binutils
+ - sed
+ - grep
+ - tar
+ - xz

 To test, you can install QEMU and use the included run_aliceos script.